 What is pneumococcal pneumonia?

-Pneumococcal pneumonia is an infectious,2 potentially serious bacterial2 lung disease3 you can catch anytime, anywhere.4 In severe cases, it can put you in the hospital2 and even be life-threatening.3
+Pneumococcal pneumonia is an infectious, potentially serious bacterial lung disease3 you can catch anytime, anywhere.4 It can affect both adults and children.5 In severe cases, it can put you in the hospital3 and even be life-threatening.3

 Pneumococcal pneumonia is contagious.
-It can be passed from person to person.5 You can catch it from a cough or close contact.5
+It can be passed from person to person.6 You can catch it from a cough or close contact.6

-Many people think it is a cold or the flu or COVID-19, but it is not.6,7
+Many people think it is a cold or the flu or COVID-19, but it is not.7,8

-Unlike a cold, the flu or COVID-19, which are caused by viruses7,8 pneumococcal pneumonia is caused by bacteria.8 Symptoms can be severe3 and hit you without warning.4 In fact, it can take weeks for symptoms to resolve.1^ The cough and fatigue may last for weeks and longer.1^
+Unlike a cold, the flu or COVID-19, which are caused by viruses8,9 pneumococcal pneumonia is caused by bacteria.8,9 Symptoms can be severe4 and hit you without warning.4 In fact, it can take weeks for symptoms to resolve.1^ The cough and fatigue may last for weeks and longer.1^

 This video is first published by Mothership on December 6th, 2021.